fragrama17/thermal-camera-MLX90640/README.md

 This repo contains drivers to interface MLX90640 infra-red array sensor in order to get current the thermal frame and configure certain parameters.

 ### Demo
-There's a minimal [React App](thermal-camera-viewer/README.md) for receiving frame through [websocket](ThermalCameraMlx90640/ThermalCameraStream/Program.cs) and for rendering the thermal frame using a **canvas**
+There's a minimal [React App](thermal-camera-viewer/src/App.tsx) for receiving the frame through [websocket](ThermalCameraMlx90640/ThermalCameraStream/Program.cs) and for rendering the thermal frame using a **canvas**
 ![Demo](thermal-camera-viewer.gif)

 ## Content List